DundeeRJam/Resources/LED_KIT/PYTHON/USER_INTERACTION/User_Interaction.md

 Once you have typed all of the code above, and checked to make sure it is right, save the file and call it user_input.py

 ## Running The Code
 You are now ready to run the code.
 You can do this by clicking on Run -> Run Module or by pressing F5 on your keyboard.
-You should now see your red LED blink.

 The screen will clear and you will be prompted for which LED you would like to turn on and off.
 Enter 1 or 2.
 You will then be prompted for how many times you want the LEDs to blink.
 The LED you chose will then blink the number of times you requested.